 2017 Design Week Portland events

 This year’s headquarters, the Redd, is a historic industrial building revamped by Ecotrust to serve as a unique hub for supporting Portland’s food economy.
-In addition to the opening party on April 22, visitors can explore the design concept of Portland’s future Green Loop, a pedestrian and bike path.
+In addition to attending the opening party on April 22, visitors explored the design concept of Portland’s future Green Loop, a pedestrian and bike path.

-Located in historic Washington High’s Revolution Hall, the Main Stage is the catalyst for Design Week Portland.
-The Main Stage festivities include presentations from 24 designers, thinkers, creatives and leaders on the power of design in our changing political and social climate.
+Located in historic Washington High’s Revolution Hall, the Main Stage was the catalyst for Design Week Portland.
+The Main Stage festivities included presentations from 24 designers, thinkers, creatives and leaders on the power of design in our changing political and social climate.

-Over 100 different studios, retail spaces and agencies will take part in Design Week Portland by hosting open house events during the run of the festival.
-Each day focuses on a different geographic region of Portland so visitors don’t have to spend time driving when they’d otherwise be chatting up industry professionals.
-Participants can take advantage of this exclusive inside peek at the home bases of some of Portland’s brightest creative ventures.
+Over 100 different studios, retail spaces and agencies took part in Design Week Portland by hosting open house events during the run of the festival.
+Each day focused on a different geographic region of Portland so visitors didn’t have to spend time driving when they’d otherwise be chatting up industry professionals.
+Participants took advantage of this exclusive inside peek at the home bases of some of Portland’s brightest creative ventures.

-A dizzying collection of speakers, workshops, screenings, exhibits, parties, panels, auctions, happenings and shows round out Design Week Portland’s offerings.
-The Letterpress Printers Fair (April 23) will include hands-on printing demonstrations, and the Portland Indie Game Squad and Patreon will host Drink N’ Draw (April 28) for artists and game developers.
+A dizzying collection of speakers, workshops, screenings, exhibits, parties, panels, auctions, happenings and shows rounded out Design Week Portland’s offerings.
+The Letterpress Printers Fair (April 23) included hands-on printing demonstrations, and the Portland Indie Game Squad and Patreon hosted Drink N’ Draw (April 28) for artists and game developers.